mogwaisec/mjet/README.md

 # mjet
-Mogwai Java Management Extensions (JMX) Exploitation Toolkit
+Mogwai Security Java Management Extensions (JMX) Exploitation Toolkit

 mjet is a tool that can be used to protect insecure configured JMX services.
 It is based on the blog post "Exploiting JMX-RMI" from Braden Thomas/Accuvant "http://www.accuvant.com/blog/exploiting-jmx-rmi"